exxcellent/olingo-jpa-processor-v4/doc/integrators/Intro.md

 ## 3. Runtime
 * The target type containing all the dependencies for runtime is controlled by the integrator.
 The following documentation will assume a WAR as target to explain a example integration.
 * You need to have the OLingo base libraries for OData protocol handling as dependecies for your WAR module.
-* And you need to have the OLingo JPA libraries to make your JPA entities OData capable
+* And you need to have the OLingo JPA processor libraries to make your JPA entities OData capable

 ```
 <dependencies>